-Think cause and effect; even the smallest actions produce some sort of outcome.
-Complimenting someone’s appearance can be uplifting and give someone a little spring in their step, just like criticizing someone can bring them down and cause them to doubt themselves.
+Think cause and effect; even the smallest actions produce some sort of reaction, an outcome.
+Complimenting someone’s appearance can be uplifting and give someone a little spring to their step, just like criticizing someone can bring them down and cause them to doubt themselves.

 What are the results of these emotional assaults?
 The victim will certainly suffer severe psychological and emotional injury.
 As well, emotional abuse damages everyone in the family exposed to it, even if he or she is not the target of abuse.

-There is an old saying: "Sticks and stones can break my bones, but names can never hurt me."
+There is an old saying: 'Sticks and stones can break my bones, but names can never hurt me.'
 I heard this when I was a child and naturally I believed it.
-That is until I became a marriage and family therapist and learned the truth.
-Which is that without a doubt, name calling injures!
-Every type of abuse damages the victim.
+That is until I became a relationship therapist and learned the truth.
+Which is that without a doubt, name calling hurts!
+Every type of abuse injures the victim.

 Some people have the opportunity and strength to overcome their emotional injuries, while others suffer a lifetime.
 Regardless, in either case victims of abuse suffer and one can never predict the longterm outcome from their injuries.